wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-azure-security-center/includes/protect-cloud-workloads.md

 ### Adaptive application controls

 Adaptive application controls are a sophisticated way for you to only allow specific applications to run your machines.
 Your organization probably has a group of machines that usually run the same processes on a day-to-day basis.
 Azure Security Center uses machine learning to analyze the kind of applications that run on your machines and create an allowed list of known and safe apps that can be further customized.
 Through adaptive application controls, you can get security alerts if an application other than the "allowed" ones you've defined ever runs on any machine.

 Here's how you can take advantage of adaptive application controls.

-If Azure Security Center identifies machines in your environment that usually run a similar set of applications, you'll find the following in your Azure Security Center recommendations pane: **Adaptive application controls for defining safe applications should be enabled on your machines**.
+If Azure Security Center identifies machines in your environment that usually run a similar set of applications, you'll find the following recommendations in your Azure Security Center recommendations pane: **Adaptive application controls for defining safe applications should be enabled on your machines**.
 You can find the recommendations pane by selecting **Recommendations** under **Resource security hygiene** on the left pane of Azure Security Center.

 1. When you see the recommendation, you can select **Adaptive application controls** on the left pane of Azure Security Center.
 This opens the adaptive application controls pane.